-4 Fresh & Fun Recipes to Liven Up Your Fruit Basket
+4 Fresh and Fun Recipes to Liven Up Your Fruit Basket

 Fruit baskets are a tried and true staple here at Wine Country Gift Baskets.
 With our carefully sourced produce and thoughtfully designed baskets, there's really no way you can go wrong sending one of our fruit gift baskets to show someone you care.
 Help your recipient make the most of this thoughtful gift by giving them some ideas for creative recipes to try out with their new basket, or attempt a couple yourself if you have the ingredients on hand!
 Check out a few of our favorite fruit-based recipes below, all centered around our standard fruit basket ingredients, and see how easy it is to make the classic fruit basket fresh again.